 We have regular services on Sunday and also during the week.
 We also hold other occasional services that appeal to special interests and tastes.
 You can also find out about our music, our activities for children and young people and other adult groups.

 Like all old buildings, our ancient church shows the history of Mere’s Christian community in stone, hewn and carved wood, stained glass and brass.
 Find out why so many church guide books single it out for listing.

 St Michael’s runs many church-related activities in the main building and also in the Grove Building across the street.
 Other groups use it for their meetings, concerts, exhibits and comings-together.
 Here is what they do, with links and contacts to help you find out more.

-St Michael’s now has a new vicar, the Revd Carol Wilson-Barker, who was licensed in September 2012.
-Churchwardens, a Parochial Church Council (PCC) and other lay people help her in her task.
+St Michael’s Churchwardens, a Parochial Church Council (PCC) and other lay people currently run the church during the vacancy.
 See who is in charge of the parish and how to contact them.